-Our pastors are available either by phone or email.
+Our pastors are available by appointment.
 We are here for you!
 If you have a need or a concern, don’t hesitate to call 715-634-4613 or email the pastors (addresses found here).

 More updates including posts and videos by our pastors, are available on a daily basis here on our Facebook page.

 By God’s grace, after thirteen full weeks Hayward Wesleyan Church is resuming onsite services this weekend!

 This service is BYOLC (Bring Your Own Lawn Chair) and will be held on the lawn to the east of the church.
 In case of rain the service will be held in the church building.
 As this service is outside we are able to accommodate as many as wish to attend.
 During this phase of our ReGathering Plan there will be no HWC Kids Church and no nursery.

 Sunday @ 9am & 10:30am